 uncommissioned compositions

-Ways of creating and communicating music, especially western musics, are imbedded in systems of notation that are resistant to reform and innovation.
-Standard music notations are not expressive nor open for interpretation, rather, they are instructions to be executed precisely with little to no creative input from the musicians.
-Graphic scores, on the other hand, offer abstracted guidance that generate other possibilities.
-Although visual, Uncomissioned Compositions stem from a musical understanding.
-They offer structures and methodologies that activate group participation through cross-aesthetic metaphor - the use of one aesthetic to excite potential and possibility in another.
-By addressing concepts of ownership, responsibility, and agency, the works germinate new creative ventures beyond their current visual manifestations - dissolving absolute/sole authorship towards allowing for more horizontal processes of shared creation.
+The ways of creating and communicating music, particularly Western music, are embedded in systems of notation that resist reform and innovation.
+Standard music notations are neither expressive nor open to interpretation; rather, they serve as precise instructions for musicians to execute with little to no creative input.
+In contrast, graphic scores provide abstract guidance that opens up new possibilities.
+Although they are visual, uncommissioned compositions stem from a deep musical understanding.
+They offer structures and methodologies that encourage group participation through cross-aesthetic metaphor—using one aesthetic to stimulate potential and possibility in another.
+By addressing concepts of ownership, responsibility, and agency, these works generate new creative ventures beyond their current visual forms, dissolving the notion of absolute authorship in favor of more horizontal processes of shared creation.

 CONVERSATIONS ON SHADOW ARCHITECTURE was a group exhibition curated by Ineke Dane for Metro Arts Brisbane 2021, and then in May 2022 at the Dominik Mersch Gallery in Sydney